Austin Hedges Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.13).
+- The Cubs have the 13th-ranked team ERA among all league pitching staffs (4.09).

-- The Cubs give up the seventh-fewest home runs in baseball (67 total, one per game).
+- The Cubs surrender the fifth-fewest home runs in baseball (72 total, one per game).

-- The lefty last pitched on Friday against the Los Angeles Angels, when he threw six innings, allowing two earned runs while giving up seven hits.
+- The lefty last appeared on Thursday against the Pittsburgh Pirates, when he threw six innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.